twistlock/kisaten/README.md

 4. Launch `afl-fuzz` normally.
 Very likely you will want to configure the `-m` flag so Ruby has enough memory to run.

 ```
-afl-fuzz -i input/ -o output/ -t 1000  -m 5000 -- ruby script.rb @@
+afl-fuzz -i input/ -o output/ -t 1000  -m 1000 -- ruby script.rb @@
 ```

 ### Other
+* Run Ruby in verbose mode (`-w`) to see kisaten debug messages.
+When an exception causes kisaten to crash the program, it prints the exception type.
-You can use regular AFL tools such as afl-tmin, afl-cmin, or afl-showmap with kisaten.
+* You can use regular AFL tools such as afl-tmin, afl-cmin, or afl-showmap with kisaten.
 This is a good way to check if instrumentation is working as expected.

 ### Persistent mode
 AFL persistent mode (afl>=1.82b) can speed up execution considerably.
 To use with kisaten, call the `loop` function instead of `init`.